Here are some low-cost feedstock ideas for the black soldier fly larvae and their relative pros and cons.

 Manure from grass-fed animals like cows, goats or horses may not be the best for the BSF.
 Because they are quite fibrous and contain the lignin or cellulose, they may not get digested well in the BSF intestines.
 The bio-conversion rate for the herbivore manure is around 6-10%.
 You may get 20% bio-conversion with higher-calorie feedstocks.
 And the obvious downside of using animal manure is the smell.

 But again, the cost is cheap and the supply is abundant.
 The larvae grow quite strongly on these high-protein, high-calorie stuff compared to the fruity or veggie ones.

 If you have some stale, expired oatmeal or chips, those will work as well.
 Remember to moisten them up before feeding to make it easier for the grubs to eat and convert.

-Anything that's too woody or stemy like broccoli stems may be better for the worms, not these guys.
+Anything that's too woody or stemy like broccoli stems may be better for the worms, but not these bsf guys.
 In my experience, they don't seem to eat banana peels however.